 Decentralized exchanges have many advantages over traditional ones: they are less prone to hacks and offer cheaper transactions.
 On top of that, they work with hardware wallets and enable users to take control of their funds.

-The most vivid examples of Web 3.0 apps providing exchange services are:
+The most vivid Web 3.0 examples of apps providing exchange services are:

 - IDEX.
-One of the best-known centralized exchanges on the web built for trading cryptocurrencies.
+One of the best-known centralized exchanges on the web is built for trading cryptocurrencies.
 Boasts a convenient UI and is open to anyone who has an Ethereum wallet.

 - Bitfinex.
 Another Web3 crypto exchange for trading digital assets with a set of trading instruments for buyers and sellers.